Large deviations for the largest eigenvalue of matrices with variance profiles: Introduction

 \subsection{Variance profiles}

 In the rest of the article, a real $x$ is said to be non-negative if $x \geq 0$, $\R^+$ is the set $\{ x \in \R: x\geq 0 \}$ and $\R^{+,*} = \R^+ \setminus \{0\}$.
 Our random matrix model will be of the form $W_N \odot \Sigma_N$, where $W_N$ is either a real or a complex Wigner matrix, $\Sigma_N$ is a real symmetric matrix and $\odot$ is the entrywise product. $\mathcal{P}(A)$, where $A$ is a measurable space, will denote the set of probability measures on $A$.
+We denote for $n\in\N$ and a set $A$, $\mathcal{S}_n(A)$ the set of symmetric matrices with entries in $A$.
 First of all, we describe the matrices $\Sigma_N$ we will be using.
 These matrices will converge as piecewise constant functions of $[0,1]^2$ to some function $\sigma$ on $[0,1]^2$ called the variance profile.
 We will consider here two cases: the case where $\sigma$ is piecewise constant and the case where it is continuous.

 \textbf{Piecewise constant variance profile}: We consider a variance profile piecewise constant on rectangular blocks.
 Let $n\in \N^*$, $\Sigma = ( \sigma_{i,j})_{i,j\in \llbracket 1,n \rrbracket }$ a real symmetric $n \times n$ matrix with non-negative coefficients and $\vec{\alpha} = (\alpha_1,...,\alpha_n) \in \R^n$ such that for every $i$, $\alpha_i >0$ and $\alpha_1 + ... + \alpha_n = 1$.
 In this context we will consider $\Sigma_N$ defined by block by: